hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

     mean = mean(steps)
 )
 ```

-Then, it plots one graph ilustrating the mean number of steps for each 5-minutes
-interval across all days.
+Then, it plotted the result into line graph.

 ```r